TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/sqlite/sql_queries.md

 # SQL Queries

 This file holds all of the different queries done on the database.
-Not all are included in the final report.
+All queries may not be included in the final report.
 ## General

 #### Total nodes and ways